-Self Esteem and Confidence
+Self-Esteem and Confidence

-The better the student is able to concentrate and learn and the more aware they are, the more confident they feel and the more they feel good about themselves.
+The better the student is able to concentrate and learn, and the more aware they are, the more confident they feel and the more they feel good about themselves.
 They are excelling and working on themselves and for themselves and have learned how to work hard to achieve their goals.
-They are staying physically fit, using their minds and associating with respectful and caring people and friends.
-They are working hard for themselves, which means they see their own worth, and they are doing it with helpful friends in a supportive environment which further boosts their confidence.
+They are staying physically fit, using their minds, and associating with respectful and caring people and friends.
+They are working hard for themselves, which means they see their own worth, and they are doing it with helpful friends in a supportive environment, which further boosts their confidence.

-How is Martial Arts Beneficial to Children
+How are Martial Arts Beneficial to Children?

 To learn material, child must focus, which will help them in their lfe generally.

-Martial Arts Classes for Kids are Made to be Fun
+Kids' Martial Arts Classes Are Fun